OXID-eSales/module-template/README.md

 The template module is intended to act as a tutorial module so keep your eyes open for comments in the code.

+**NOTES:**
-**NOTE:** Acceptance tests are way easier to write if you put an id on relevant fields and buttons.
+* Acceptance tests are way easier to write if you put an id on relevant fields and buttons.
+* If you can, try to develop on Enterprise Edition to get shop aware stuff right.

 ### Module migrations